DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 Optional extra labels exist to further specify what category an issue belong to.
 These are repository dependent and prefixed with "Cat:

 An issue can have multiple category labels assigned.

+## Weekly code cleanup
+In order to prevent diverging branches and as a general good practice there is a weakly code cleanup moment.

+During the weekly code cleanup you should:

+* Commit your code
+* Update your project branch with the latest changes from the master
+* Open pull requests containing progress of last week
+* review pull requests you have been asked to review

+It is recommended to do this more than once a week.